Ruach/ruach.github.io/_posts/snoop.markdown

 to the routeTo map, when the snoop request requires response.
-Therefore, when the response for the snoop request packet is delivered to the XBar, it can figure out which entity send the snoop request so that the response packet can be delivered to that entity.
+Therefore, when the response for the snoop request packet is delivered to the XBar, it can figure out which entity sent the snoop request so that the response packet can be delivered to that entity.

 ## Generic way to handle snoop request on the cache